Shop Subscribe

 Hibernation Habits

 Why do animals hibernate, and which animals are most likely to rest this winter?
-Take some time to talk about hibernation, the conservation of energy, and why some animals store a winter’s worth of nutrition to prepare for their long rest.
+Take some time to talk about hibernation, energy conservation, and why some animals store a winter’s worth of nutrition to prepare for their long rest.
 Use videos or books to identify why some animals hibernate and to learn about the diverse species that engage in this activity.
-Students will love learning about animals in their own region and comparing hibernation with other seasonal survival strategies like migration.
-Round out the study with a class hibernation day complete with pajamas, stories, and activities based on hibernation!

 Tagged With: Group Activities & Games, Winter